ricardo-aires/presto-deploy/README.md

 Presto doesn't have, at this time, HA.
 For these reason, and because the ultimate goal is to run it in containers we are going to deploy a slightly different architecture, using a dedicated server to run the discover service.

-For this we are going to use the latest [discovery-server](https://repo1.maven.org/maven2/com/facebook/airlift/discovery/discovery-server/1.30/discovery-server-1.30.tar.gz) found in the [Facebook Maven](https://repo1.maven.org/maven2/com/facebook/airlift/discovery/discovery-server)
+For this we are going to use the latest [discovery-server](https://repo1.maven.org/maven2/com/facebook/airlift/discovery/discovery-server/1.30/discovery-server-1.30.tar.gz) found in the [Facebook Maven](https://repo1.maven.org/maven2/com/facebook/airlift/discovery/discovery-server).

+Nonetheless we will provide separate solutions for different topologies:

+- standalone
+- coordinator and workers
+- discovery server, coordinator and workers

+> In the last two options no work can be schedule in a coordinator.

 ## Requirements